SketchFix/SketchFix/README.md

 ```
 The parameter list: visible variable list, hold id, a string array simply for the purpose of printing results, target type.

+Replace this file with SimpleEXPReplace.java and execute SketchFixDriver.java.
 ```
 Generate 3 candidates for the type int: [b, a, 0] Found solution: